History of English cricket (1801–1825): Gentlemen v Players

 The first two Gentlemen v Players matches took place in 1806 but the fixture was not revived until 1819.

 Gentlemen v Players was revived in 1819.
 It had first been played in 1806, when there were two matches, but not since then.
 It was played in most seasons from 1819 to 1962, typically twice a year.
 The fixture was described by H. S. Altham as the "most famous of all domestic matches".
 In the 1819 match, the Players won by six wickets.
-There was only one run between the sides on first innings but the Gentlemen collapsed in the second against the bowling of Thomas Howard and John Sherman to be all out for only 60.
+There was only one run between the teams on first innings, but the Gentlemen collapsed in the second against the bowling of Thomas Howard and John Sherman to be all out for only 60.
 Charles Greville, the noted diarist, made his known senior debut in this match, playing for the Gentlemen.
 Another debutant was the Sussex fast bowler George Brown, widely known as "Brown of Brighton", who had a reputation for bowling at extreme pace.

 In the fourth Gentlemen v Players match, played at Lord's in June 1820, the Gentlemen selected star Players bowler Thomas Howard as a given man, and won the match by 70 runs.

 In the fifth Gentlemen v Players match, played at Lord's in July 1821, Thomas Beagley scored the first century in the series with 113 not out for the Players.
 The Gentlemen had been dismissed for 60 in their first innings and then, after the Players made 270 for 6, the Gentlemen gave up and conceded the game.
 It was a "Coronation Match" to celebrate the accession of the unpopular King George IV and Derek Birley commented that it was "a suitably murky affair".
 The match marked the final senior appearance of Billy Beldham in a career lasting from 1782.

 The 1824 match at Lord's was an odds game with 14 on the Gentlemen team, but the Players still won by 103 runs.

 Single wicket

-John Major lists eight top-class single wicket events during the period.
+John Major lists eight important single wicket events during the period.
 One was the notorious Lambert & Osbaldeston v Beauclerk & Howard match at the Old Ground on 6–7 July 1810.